 - The tire pressure sensors will now be reset, and the pressures are reading correctly.
 The TPMS light will go off; you are done!

 - Rear tire pressure: 35 PSI

 I reset the TPMS, but an error message said, “TPMS reset learning failed,” what do I do?

-This means that one or more of the sensors is not functioning properly.
-If new wheels were recently installed, make sure the wheel configuration is also set.
+This means that one or more of the sensors are not functioning properly.
+If new wheels were recently installed, ensure the wheel configuration is also set.
 If the TPMS still fails to reset, a sensor is likely bad and needs to be replaced; refer to the touchscreen display to see if any pressures are showing up.